A-Henriquez/Portfolio/irisdata/README.md

-# Iris Petal Length Prediction: Neural Network Model
+# Iris Petal Length Prediction: Simple Neural Network

 This project demonstrates the process of predicting the petal length of the Iris-Setosa class from the Iris dataset using a simple neural network.
 The project utilizes **scikit-learn** for data handling and **PyTorch** for building and training the neural network.
 This project continues the study of simple neural networks, applying them to a real-world dataset to predict continuous values.